Driven to Deliver: Value, Budget, Aesthetics, Functionality

 We talk about design-build, especially in comparison to design-bid-build.
 But we do competitively bid out the entire project to make sure we get the right price.
 What is the ultimate difference between design-build and design-bid-build?

-Jeff: Our design-build process allows us to not only get the most competitive pricing in the market through our bidding process, but also on buying the right scope.
+Our design-build process allows us to not only get the most competitive pricing in the market through our bidding process, but also on buying the right scope.
 Our designs are optimized so that we are buying the right scope for the right application, which saves our client's money.

 We don't just price what's on the plan.
 Tell us more about that.
 How does it benefit the client?

-Jeff: We fill in the missing detail.
+We fill in the missing detail.
 We deliver outcomes and solutions to our clients as a design-builder, as opposed to a general contractor who simply builds what's on the plan.

 If the scope doesn't change, we don't make a change order.
 And we work to limit the number of change orders on a project.
 Tell me about that.

-Jeff: Because we are responsible for both design and construction, we eliminate the risk that something might have been left off of the plans and requires a change order to the contractor.
+Because we are responsible for both design and construction, we eliminate the risk that something might have been left off of the plans and requres a change order to the contractor.
 Our teams clearly define the scope at the beginning of a project, to create a certainty of outcome for our clients.